ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 4. SageMaker notebook instance:
 * You can stop the instance at the end of each day.
 * Start the notebook before the first session of the day.
 It can take up to 5 to 10 minutes to start your notebook instance.
-* Delete the notebook instance when the class is finished.
+* Delete the notebook instance when the class is finished by the end of the week.
 5. Cognito User Pool (created by Amazon automatically): <b>sagemaker-groundtruth-user-pool</b>.
 For free tier, if you have less than 50000 MAUs, it is free and so we recommand that you do not delete this.
 If you do delete it, it will stop you from being able to create new labeling job again.
 You can check for the pricing [here](https://aws.amazon.com/cognito/pricing/) for more detail.

 <strong>Disclaimer, the instruction here does not supersede the AWS pricing policy.
-When in doubt about what cost it might incur, please check the corresponding pricing page from Amazon.</strong>
+When in doubt about what cost it might incur, please check the corresponding service pricing page from Amazon.</strong>